People Category: Staff

 Peter has a Master of Public Health from Simon Fraser University.
 His background in public health research has given him the opportunity to work with diverse stakeholders living with HIV, mental health issues, and/or substance use issues.
 He is especially passionate about LGBTQ/2S health and capacity building.
 Equity is the guiding principle behind his work, and he hopes to aid and facilitate communities in driving change.

-Debbie Li – She/Her
+Samantha Young – She/Her